 Add a lightweight jacket with sheer or mesh material in a similar color and a few bright silver accessories, and I am ready.
 I want to feel confident, comfortable, and appropriate for every occasion, so I stay true to myself.
 I wear a little more dramatic makeup in the evening, but I use a lighter hand in the summer.

 I resist the temptation to add lots of rhinestone accessories.
 A general rule is, the more attention-grabbing the pieces are, the fewer I wear.
 One bold statement necklace may stand alone, but the pieces I am wearing here are all medium to small in scale.
 I never wear more than one ring per hand.

 I still wear heels in the evening, but they are now my “limousine shoes.”
 That means I get out of the car and walk into the restaurant and sit down.
-If this were going to be an event where I would be walking in grass, standing a lot or dancing, I would wear a low wedge, block heel or flat dressy strappy sandals.
+If this were going to be an event where I would be walking in the grass, standing a lot or dancing, I would wear a low wedge, block heel, or flat dressy strappy sandals.

 The jacket I am wearing here was purchased from ShopMyFairLady.com last year.
 It is by Damee NYC.
 The silver clutch is old from T.J.Maxx.
 The shoes are a couple of years old by Nina.

 Make it a special occasion, even if you are only going out for a dinner date with your sweetie.
 I hope you have a wonderful weekend!

 Hi Susan!
 I have truly enjoyed reading all your posts.
 You have fabulous style.
 I am much taller than you but I find all your suggestions work well for me.
 Thanks for being there for us over 60’s!

 Your comment about “limousine” shoes is much funnier and appropriate then calling them “sitting down” shoes.

 My fingers are crossed that you will be able to offer tall sizes in your collection in the future.